Rakib-Hasan-Rahad/rna-motif-visualizer/README.md

 This is a **complete, ready-to-use PyMOL plugin** that enables researchers to:

 ✅ Load RNA structures (PDB ID or local file)
-✅ Automatically visualize 5 different RNA motif types
+✅ **Automatically visualize ALL motifs on load**
+✅ Display all RNA chains uniformly (gray80 by default)
-✅ Color-code each motif class uniquely
+✅ Color-code each motif type uniquely
 ✅ Toggle motif visibility with one command
 ✅ Work with NO external tools required (no FR3D, no DSSR)
 ✅ Visualize motifs in under 3 seconds
-✅ Focus on specific RNA chains with custom colors
+✅ Customize RNA background color

 ---